dekorateio/dekorate/examples/spring-boot-with-svcat-on-openshift-example/readme.md

     mvn clean install

-Note: To run the integration tests an actual openshift environment is required.
+Note: To run the integration tests an actual OpenShift environment is required.